 - Powerclub charges a $39p.a. membership fee and requires a Powerbank balance of $16 per kWh of average daily usage (e.g. $240 for a 15kWh per day home) to cover the inevitable ups and downs in market rates.

-Why get on a market-linked plan?The opportunity to achieve savings with these plans goes beyond lower retail margins.
+The opportunity to achieve savings with these plans goes beyond lower retail margins.
 The upside is really dependent on paying attention to the wholesale electricity price.
 To get the best deal, you need to limit the use of electricity when the market rates are high.
 Then be ready to shift your usage to when market rates are lower.
 Wholesale electricity rates can be as high as $14 per kWh or low as $0.01 per kWh.
 The average is around $0.10kWh.

 The variability of market prices differs significantly between States.
 In South Australia and Queensland where there are large amounts of solar, you’ll often find very low electricity prices in the middle of the day.
 However, in SA in particular, where higher cost gas is often used for evening power, then evening wholesale rates can be much higher.
 Plus households can be exposed to price spike rate events usually when demand is high and there are limits on supply (little solar/wind, fossil fuel generator failures or network failures).
 The chart below shows the number of high and low priced events by week.

-What will help to make these plans achieve real savings?Clearly, a willingness to change behaviour at peak times is essential if you want to do better with market-linked plans.
+Clearly, a willingness to change behaviour at peak times is essential if you want to do better with market-linked plans.
 And, if you have the funds, then a battery will undoubtedly make it easier.
 Solar storage can shield you from high import prices, allow you to charge at low prices and even let you export at higher rates.

-What about solar?Around 70% of WATTever’s site users have solar.
+Around 70% of WATTever’s site users have solar.
 So we’re very conscious of the impact of feed-in tariffs in many households energy bills.
 Unfortunately, this is where market-based plans fall short at present.
 Average wholesale rates during peak generation hours are relatively low at around 5c per kWh in 2019 (ironically, thanks to the successful adoption of rooftop and large-scale solar).
 Currently, many retailers offer high feed-in tariffs well above the average wholesale market rates.
 Some pay more than 15c per kWh for exported solar.
 I’ll note here that both Amber Electric and Powerclub claim to pay around 10c feed-in tariff.
 It seems they are having to push up the feed-in tariff they offer, above the wholesale average market pricing in 2019, to stay competitive.

 It’s not easy to accurately forecast how well a market-linked plan might work.
 That’s because there is no way of knowing future spot market prices.
 Equally, it’s hard to predict how much you will shift your usage to avoid high rates and use low rates.
 There’s a leap of faith that needs to be made and a commitment to be attentive to market prices if you’re up for the opportunity.
 I’d suggest the ingredients you’ll need to make this work are;

 - the tools to receive alerts (mobile app access),